 ASU 2019-12, "Income Taxes (Topic 740)" ("ASU 2019-12") simplifies the accounting for income taxes by removing certain exceptions and improves the consistent application of GAAP by clarifying and amending other existing guidance.
-ASU 2019-012 will be effective for us on January 1, 2021 and is not expected to have any material impact on our consolidated financial statements.
+ASU 2019-12 was effective for us on January 1, 2021 and did not have a significant impact on our consolidated financial statements and related disclosures.

 ASU 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting" ("ASU 2020-04") amendments provide optional guidance for a limited time to ease the potential burden in accounting for reference rate reform.
 The new guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
-The acquisitions of Sovereign and Liberty.
+The